NEW πŸ“—Story: Garbage Bag ❌

 Key Facts

-• I am aware of how outrageous the premise of a moneyless society is – taking it seriously and engaging with it is the joy of working on this project.
+• You don’t have to tell me moneylessness is a crazy idea – I’m well aware.
+Taking it seriously and engaging it head-on is the joy of working on this project.

 • Vekllei people are not more altruistic, selfless or generous than your average person, but they do have strong social bonds and codependent communities compared to most urban societies.